TITLE 77: PUBLIC HEALTH

-1) Trauma Nurse Specialist courses shall be conducted only at hospitals that have been designated by the Department as TNS Training Sites.
+1) TNS courses shall be conducted only at hospitals that have been designated by the Department as TNS education sites.

-2) The Department shall designate TNS Training Sites based upon Regional needs, the educational capabilities of interested hospitals to provide advanced trauma education to nurses, and participation in an EMS System.
+2) The Department shall designate TNS education sites based upon regional needs, the educational capabilities of interested hospitals to provide advanced trauma education to nurses, and participation in an EMS System.

-3) The Trauma Nurse Specialist Program Plan (see Section 515.760) shall serve as a standard TNS program plan.
+3) The TNS Program Plan (see Section 515.760) shall serve as a standard TNS program plan.
 The Department will approve program plans based on compliance with Section 515.760.

-4) The Chief Executive Officer of the hospital designated as a TNS Training Site shall appoint, and endorse in writing to the Department, a Trauma Nurse Specialist Course Coordinator (TNSCC) to plan, coordinate, implement and evaluate the TNS course and TNS program activities, who meets the following requirements:
+4) The Chief Executive Officer of the hospital designated as a TNS education site shall appoint, and endorse in writing to the Department, a TNSCC to plan, coordinate, implement and evaluate the TNS course and TNS program activities, who meets the following requirements:

-A) Is a Registered Professional Nurse with an unencumbered license in the State in which he or she practices;
+A) Is an RN with an unencumbered license in the state in which he or she practices;

-B) Is employed by the TNS Training Site;
+B) Is employed by the TNS education site;

-C) Has at least three years of experience as a Registered Professional Nurse in an emergency department or critical care setting in a trauma center;
+C) Has at least three years of experience as an RN in an emergency department or critical care setting in a trauma center;

 D) Holds a certificate of TNS course completion issued by the Department as provided in this Section; and